 9. Travel Wallet

-"This travel wallet will hold everything from your vaccine card to your boarding pass to your bag tag to your negative COVID test, should you need one to travel."
+"This travel wallet will hold everything from your vaccine card to your boarding pass to your bag tag to your travel details."